Education Loan Subsidy SBI: CSIS, PM Vidyalaxmi & Application Guide 2025-26

 Step 3: Submit Application at the Time of Loan Sanction

-While availing of the education loan, inform the bank officer that you are applying for the subsidy.
+While availing the education loan, inform the bank officer that you are applying for the subsidy.
 Hand over your documents along with the application.

 Step 4: Verification by SBI